Philadelphia & Suburbs Real Estate

 Philadelphia

-The Great Northeast — where Philadelphia's city address meets genuine suburban living.
-Brian Lanoza grew up here, built his career here, and has helped more than 600 families buy and sell in these neighborhoods over 21 years.
+The Great Northeast — where Philadelphia's city address intersects with a wide range of residential styles, transportation access, green space, and long-established neighborhoods.
+Brian Lanoza grew up here, built his career here, and has helped hundreds of buyers and sellers navigate these communities over more than two decades.

 30+ Distinct Neighborhoods